phillmv/mawl/README.md

 subject: <string> # forcibly sets an entry title
 ```

-## Can you provide more extensive documentation and examples?
+## How do I customize the site? / Can you provide more extensive documentation and examples?

+You can set a custom header title & description by creating either of two files:

+- `_title.md` and
+- `_description.md`

-I'm getting this off the ground.
-For now, the best example really is my personal site: https://github.com/phillmv/okayfail.com/tree/master/source
+You can also overhaul all of the CSS and every template with your own custom code.
+I'm still getting this project off the ground, so for now, the best example really is my personal site: https://github.com/phillmv/okayfail.com/tree/master/source

-- Inside each entry, in the frontmatter, you can define `occurred_at` for specifying a particular date.
-You can also set `hide: true` to avoid showing the entry in the timeline.
 - The `.site/` folder is special, and so is the `.site/config.yaml` file.
-You can override views by adding templates to `.site/views/`.
+- You can override views by adding templates to `.site/views/`.
 - If you want to customize css, put all of your stuff inside `stylesheets/application.css.scss`.

 More to come!
 Feel free to file an issue or bug me on [twitter](https://twitter.com/phillmv).

-## Getting Started
+## More Options

-Add the following to your own repo, under the `.github/workflows/mawl.yml` file path.
+(You may also define a `CNAME`, an `INPUT_FOLDER` (i.e. my-repo/docs) and a target `GITHUB_REPOSITORY` which will host the GitHub Page, i.e. in the `.github/workflows/mawl.yml` file,

 ```yaml
 name: MAWL